open-contracting/yapw/docs/index.rst

 .. note::

-   Thread-safe helper functions have not yet been defined for all relevant `channel methods <https://pika.readthedocs.io/en/stable/modules/channel.html>`__.
+   Thread-safe helper functions have not yet been defined for all relevant :class:`channel methods<pika.channel.Channel>`.

 Encoding and decoding
 ~~~~~~~~~~~~~~~~~~~~~